 Sue's approach to psychotherapy is collaborative, versus confrontational.
-Sue integrate wellness, interpersonal neuropsychology, and positive psychology in her therapy sessions.
+Sue integrates wellness, interpersonal neuropsychology, and positive psychology in her therapy sessions.
 She uses the tools of validation, compassion, expressive arts, somatic awareness, Cognitive Behavior Therapy, and gentle humor.
-As a sex-positive and LGBTQ-affirmative therapist, Sue strives to give clients the means to improve intimacy in relationships and to become more self-accepting of their sexual expression and their identity.
+As a sex-positive and LGBTQI-affirmative therapist, Sue strives to give clients the means to improve intimacy in relationships.
+She helps clients become more self-accepting of their sexual expression and their identity.
 She apply evidence-based interventions and continually increases her own knowledge via training in the latest theories and techniques.

 Sue's work is informed by Brene Brown, shame and vulnerability researcher; Bessel van der Kolk, leading expert in the field of trauma recovery; Peter Levine, master somatic therapist; and Marsha Linnehan, creator of dialectical behavior therapy, a type of psychotherapy that combines behavioral science with Buddhist concepts of acceptance and mindfulness.

 Sue holds a Master’s degree in Clinical Professional Psychology from Roosevelt University and a Bachelor’s degree in Communication from the University of Michigan.
 Sue has also completed masters level classes in business administration at Eastern Michigan University.

 Sue has completed training in Dialectical Behavior Therapy (DBT), which is helpful for addiction, shame, anxiety, and anger.
 DBT helps clients learn to calm their nervous systems, handle emotions and discomfort, set boundaries, and to communicate more effectively.

 Sue is fully trained in EMDR and Cognitive Processing Therapy, which are both recommended for PTSD treatment by the Veterans Administration and the International Society for Traumatic Stress Studies.